 - Developer creates a patch and tests it using the simulator or test devices.

-- When the developer moves that hot patch status to production, Rollout's back-end update the Hot patch's status to Pending Production and sends an approval request to the client’s on-premise approval service.
+- When the developer changes the patch status to production, Rollout's back-end updates the patch's status to Pending Production and sends an approval request to the client’s on-premise approval service.

-- When the client is ready to approve the request, the client’s signs the patch with their own private key.
+- When the client is ready to approve the request, the client signs the patch with their own private key.

-- The client send the patch back to Rollout to a pre-determined endpoint (more details available on the reference implementation's README.md).
+- The client sends the patch back to Rollout to a pre-determined endpoint (more details available on the reference implementation's README.md).

-- Rollout back-end validate the integrity of the patch, change the hot patch's status from pending to production and deploy the patch to the cloud (CDN).
+- Rollout's back-end validates the integrity of the patch, then changes the patch's status from pending to production and deploys the patch to the cloud (CDN).

 - When the client’s app is launched on a production device, the device makes a call to Rollout’s CDN and the device downloads the patch.

 - Rollout’s SDK checks the patch signature using the client’s own public key (which included in the certificate provided by the client).

 - If the patch is authenticated, it is applied to the app.